lelonS/online-shopping-api/tests/test-docs.md

 **Description:**

-Verify that the API returns the status code `400` a `POST` request with a missing required field.
+Verify that the API returns the status code `400` to a `POST` request with a missing required field.

 **Steps:**